jtl-software/connector-documentation/tutorial/category-controller.rst

 Category controller
 ===================

-Category controller is one of main controllers (objects).
-Others are for example: Product, Manufacturer, Customer, CustomerOrder etc. you can find them in :ref:`data models <data-models>`.
+The Category controller is one of the main controllers.
+Others for example are Product, Manufacturer, Customer, CustomerOrder etc. You can find them in :ref:`data models <data-models>`.
-Category controller implementation in example connector contain of all basic methods that can be called:

 .. note::
-    You can read more about request flow here: :ref:`fundamentals`
+    You can read more about the request flow here: :ref:`fundamentals`

+The implementation of the Category controller in the example contains all basic methods that can be called:

 - statistic
 - pull